CogStack/MedCAT/README.md

 The vocabulary was compiled from [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) In total ~ 800K unique words

 ## Citation
-If you are using MedCAT please give your best to also cite it.
 ```
 @misc{kraljevic2019medcat,
     title={MedCAT -- Medical Concept Annotation Tool},